 Hulls Gulch Reserve at the base of the foothills is a 292-acre site north of downtown Boise.
 Hikers, mountain bikers, dog walkers, runners, and horseback riders enjoy the trails in this area.

-With an abundance of wildlife, Hulls Gulch is home to everything from great horned owls, kestrel, coyotes, mule deer, red fox, and species of snakes and lizards.
+With an abundance of wildlife, Hulls Gulch is home to everything from great horned owls, coyotes, mule deer, red fox, snakes and lizards.

 Bogus Basin Mountain Recreation Center

 Bogus Basin Mountain is a popular destination and ski resort in Idaho.
 Even if skiing or snowboarding isn’t your thing, Bogus Basin offers a wide variety of things to do throughout the year.